Aventus-Network-Services/avn-api/README.md

  - Suri based signer (default): In this mode, the user must set their `SURI` either via an environment variable or as part of the options (see `Accounts` below).
 This SURI will be used to sign messages such as AWT tokens or transactions. **This is only applicable in single user mode**.
  - Remote signer: In this mode, the caller will set a function that will be called by the SDK when it requires a signature.
 The SDK will not have access to the signer's SURI.
 This option can be selected for *single user* and *multi user* modes.

- To set one of these mode, pass in the following options when creating an instance of the sdk
+ To set one of these modes, pass in the following options when creating an instance of the sdk
  ```
  import { AvnApi, SigningMode } from 'avn-api';